NREL/EnergyPlus/doc/src/docs/EngineeringReference/10-Sizing.md

 The sizing calculations are done in subroutine *SizeDXCoil* in module *DXCoils*.
 This section covers the sizing of the objects

-n Coil:Heating:DX:MultiSpeed
+* Coil:Heating:DX:MultiSpeed

-n Coil:Cooling:DX: MultiSpeed
+* Coil:Cooling:DX: MultiSpeed

 The rated air volume flow rate, rated total cooling capacity, rated heating capacity, rated SHR, evaporative condenser air volume flow rate, evaporative condenser pump rated power consumption at the highest speed are sized in the same ways as DX Coil Sizing.